bizmate/bash-essentials/README.md

 ./bin/wait_for_docker.bash "ready to handle connections"

 ## Docker Compose check for X amount of 0 exited processes
-When spinning docker compose the repo includes a script to check logs for a sentence to confirm that the application is up.
+When running docker-compose up in detached mode the processes/containers might not be ready or might fail after sometime from the up sequence.
-This is used to exit the script if the for some reason we see less the the expected amount of docker containers that exited with a non 0 exit code.
+This script checks 20 times with 2 seconds intervals, so up to approximately 40 seconds, how many docker containers exited with a 0 exit code.

 For instance if using composer and another script you would expect its container to exit with code 0.
 As they are two containers you can call the script such as